icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [Authgear](https://www.authgear.com) - Bring Passwordless, OTPs, 2FA, SSO to your apps in minutes.
 All Front-end included.
 Free up to 5000 MAUs.
   * [Authress](https://authress.io/) — Authentication login and access control, unlimited identity providers for any project.
 Facebook, Google, Twitter and more.
 The first 1000 API calls are free.
   * [Authy](https://authy.com) - Two-factor authentication (2FA) on multiple devices, with backups.
 Drop-in replacement for Google Authenticator.
 Free for up to 100 successful authentications.
-  * [Clerk](https://clerk.com) — User management, auth, 2FA/MFA with prebuilt UI components.
-Free up to 5,000 monthly active users.
+  * [Clerk](https://clerk.com) — User management, authentication, 2FA/MFA, prebuilt UI components for sign-in, sign-up, user profiles, and more.
+Free up to 10,000 monthly active users.
   * [Cloud-IAM](https://www.cloud-iam.com/) — Keycloak Identity and Access Management as a Service.
 Free up to 100 users and one realm.
   * [Corbado](https://www.corbado.com/) — Add passkey-first authentication to new or existing apps.
 Free for unlimited MAUs.
   * [Descope](https://www.descope.com/) — Highly customizable AuthN flows, has both a no-code and API/SDK approach, Free 7,500 active users/month, 50 tenants (up to 5 SAML/SSO tenants).